PharmaLedger-IMI/blockchain2-demo/README.md

 * If you want to deploy your own Kubernetes cluster you can follow this [guideline](k8s_cluster/eks)

 ## Deploy Quorum network
+Clone our [blockchain2-demo](https://github.com/PharmaLedger-IMI/blockchain2-demo) (this) repo then follow below steps:

-Run following commands one by one
+Run following command in `blockchain2-demo` directory one by one
 ```
 kubectl apply -f quorum_network/k8s
 kubectl apply -f quorum_network/k8s/deployments